tabithabragg/GroundControl/README.md

 https://github.com/scottbragg/GroundControl/tree/development/LightwavePlugins/GroundControl/plugins

+If all you want is the plugin, download the groundcontrol.p file, copy it to wherever you store your plugins, and add it to Modeler and Layout.
+The GUI comes up when you attempt to load a supported file type so there's no need to add a menu item to any of the Menu bars.

+Scott

 The development branch is always going to the be most recent build and may or may not be stable.
 Use at your own risk.

 Scott